 Director – Takashi Yamazaki – 2019 – Japan – Cert.
 12a – 93m

-Master thief Lupin III sets out to steal a diary protected by a lock with a fiendishly complex mechanism and becomes embroiled in an occult, Nazi plot to take over the world – was out in Showcase cinemas in the UK on Wednesday, June 2nd at 7.30pm only (and not press screened beforehand)
+Master thief Lupin III sets out to steal a diary protected by a lock with a fiendishly complex mechanism and becomes embroiled in an occult, Nazi plot to take over the world – out on BD, DVD and BD/DVD combi on Monday, September 20th

-A character with a long history in Japan in anime, manga artist Monkey Punch’s celebrated gentleman thief Arsène Lupin III, a descendant of Maurice LeBlanc‘s Arsène Lupin character for reasons, initially at least, of copyright avoidance rather than innocent genealogy.
+A character with a long history in Japan in anime, manga artist Monkey Punch’s celebrated gentleman thief Arsène Lupin III is a descendant of Frenchman Maurice LeBlanc‘s Arsène Lupin character.
 LeBlanc’s bona fide character recently featured in the French live action Netflix series Lupin (creator: George Kay, 2021).

 Cue an amazing title sequence with Lupin and associates pursued by Zenigata through an abstract, fully working maze of mechanisms.
 Cue also an amazing, globe-trotting plot that never lets up, even upping the ante in the final reel to include among other things the ability to create black holes that suck anything and everything near them inside.

 Steals from other sources include Raiders Of The Lost Ark (Steven Spielberg, 1981) with its globe-trotting archaeologist, occult artefact-obsessed Nazis and strong woman sidekick.
-There’s also a touch of Mission Impossible‘s M:I-2 (John Woo, 2000) with various characters ripping off their faces to reveal their actual faces beneath.
+There’s also a touch of Mission Impossible II / M:I-2 (John Woo, 2000) with various characters ripping off their faces to reveal their actual faces beneath.

-I had been looking forward to seeing this since a sizeable clip appeared at Annecy 2020.
+I had been looking forward to seeing this since a sizeable clip appeared at Annecy 2020 Online.
 While I wouldn’t call it a masterpiece, I’m also bound to say it’s hugely entertaining and didn’t disappoint.

 (Subbed – shown in UK cinemas)